kaleidawave/kaleidawave.github.io/src/posts/ezno-23.md

 Reading from binary 988.5μs
 ```

-One of the benefits of being written in Rust {% icon "rust" %} is that dealing with low-level byte processing and access is nice and simple!
+One of the benefits of being written in Rust {% icon "Rust" %} is that dealing with low-level byte processing and access is nice and simple!

 Still unsure how the distribution of these will work.
 Also currently it only supports root contexts, haven't figured source splitting and referencing for child contexts yet.